Permafrost/Tundra/README.md

 ### tundra.document:flatten

-Returns the values associated with the given key from the given `IData` document flattened to a one-dimensional array.
+Returns the values associated with the given keys from the given `IData` document flattened to a one-dimensional array.

 For example, given the following `IData` document (represented in [JSON] form):